This chapter holds a collection of interesting variations on the original

 as part of (so far) over 234 programming languages.

 which is capable of representing all possible characters used in human languages.

 on the Web, which is the use of different languages in documents.

 Lots of work is ongoing as part of the

 XML provides excellent I18N support for the Web.

 X3D Text component

-vertical and horizontal line justify alignment ("FIRST" "BEGIN" "MIDDLE" "END"),
+justify field for vertical and horizontal line alignment ("FIRST" "BEGIN" "MIDDLE" "END"),

 horizontal/vertical, leftToRight/right-to-left and topToBottom/bottom-to-top,